reab5555/Automated-Video-Conversation-Encoding/README.md

   - Configurable through a Kubernetes YAML manifest file (`job.yaml`).

 - **Scheduling**:
-  - Automated scheduling through Kubernetes CronJobs or an external scheduler.
+  - Automated scheduling through Kubernetes CronJob (24-hours interval).

 - **Cross-Platform Support**:
-  - Compatible with Linux and Windows for local development and debugging.
+  - Compatible with Linux and Windows.

-## How It Works
+## Workflow

 1. **Input Videos**:
    - The pipeline scans a GCS bucket directory for new video files (e.g., `.mp4`, `.avi`, `.mov`, `.mkv`).
    - Processes only unprocessed files.

 2. **Processing**:
-   - Downloads videos locally from GCS.
+   - Fetch videos from GCS bucket input directory.
    - Encodes videos using FFmpeg.
-   - Tracks progress using a command-line progress bar.
+   - Tracks progress using a command-line progress bar (or in Kubernetes/GCP log monitoring).
    - Cleans up local temporary files after processing.

 3. **Output**:
-   - Uploads the processed video to the specified output directory in the GCS bucket.
+   - Uploads/export the processed video to the specified output directory in the GCS bucket.
    - Saves metadata of processed files to a metadata directory in GCS.

 ## File Overview